 Congo is one of the most dangerous and difficult places from which to source coffee.
 Equal Exchange made a lot of progress in the past three years in getting coffee out of the country, and each year the quality has been improving.
 We sampled some Congo about 5 years ago and it was some of the worst coffee we've ever tasted, to the point that we still joke about a coffee being "bad, but not Congo bad!"
 It was more about helping the cause than it was that we were excited about the coffee itself.

 But Congo has made it!
-This year's crop is exceptional.
+This year's crop is very nice.
 We bought both the washed and natural processed coffees from the Virunga Coffee Company, which is a South African group of businessmen who have gone into the DR Congo and set up a Fair Trade co-op of roughly 6000 farmers.
 Through investing, education, and marketing, they have brought the world some crops Congo should be proud of.

-We like it about 40 seconds past the end of the 1st cracks but you can take it lighter if you want more acidity.
+We like it about 30 seconds past the end of the 1st cracks but you can take it lighter if you want more acidity.

-This is the November 2017 arrival.
+This is the January 2023 arrival.